Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Female Silky Tzus have a tendency to bond with a single person, whereas males have more than enough affection to go around.

 Silky Tzus is overall a fun-loving dog breed that makes a great indoor pet.
 Since they don’t need a lot of exercise, they are good companions for older single adults.
 They can be good family dogs if they are well-socialized as puppies but are prone to separation anxiety and shouldn’t be left alone for long periods.

 Featured Image Credit: Ivan Popovych, Shutterstock

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Silky Tzu come from?
+- What’s the Price of Silky Tzu Puppies?

-- What does the Silky Tzu look like
+- Temperament & Intelligence of the Silky Tzu

 - Things to Know When Owning a Silky Tzu: